How to Buy Motorhomes

 This life style continued to grow until the depression in 1929, slowed through the World War ll years, and then picked up steam in the late 40’s after World War ll, when returning vets and their families were looking for inexpensive means of travel.

 In 1967, Winnebago started mass producing motor homes, and had 5 different models that cost around $5,000.
 Refrigeration had then become a fixture of RV’s, which helped fuel it’s growth and popularity.
+All of a sudden, how to buy motorhomes became a whole lot easier.

 According to the RVIA, Recreational Vehicles Industry Association, as many as 8.2 million households now own RV’s.
 It is estimated that approximately 450,000 are permanent, full time Motorhomers.